gdassori/secretshare/README.md

 A service to manage the sharing and disclosure of any kind of data.

-May be used:
+May be used [ but not limited to !]:
  - into an IoT network to programmatically set up a real-time secret sharing session with custom policies, parties agree to unlock data when certain _real world_ conditions are met
- - between parties, to keep crypto credentials shared and safe
+ - between parties [friends, contract-makers], to keep crypto credentials shared and safe
+ - to reduce the usage of on-chain key combinations, and so transactions sizes
+ - show your case, fork

 Assuming a secret policy is a 2-on-3, the diagram is the following:

 ![Flow diagram](https://raw.githubusercontent.com/gdassori/ssshare/master/resources/secret_split_and_recovery.png)